andrewtedja/next-portfolio-andrewtedjapratama/README.md

 * Kreativitas: Selesai

 ## Challenged faced:
-I see this task as an opportunity to learn Next.js and Tailwind CSS, so for the first time learning them and still new with React, I encountered several challenges such as:
 * Responsive design and styling with TailwindCSS
 * State management and component structuring with React
 * Deployment using Next.Js